-Every treatment starts with an initial assessment.
-Using a combination of history taking, standard assessment tests and specialised equipment enables me to get an accurate diagnosis so I can come up with the best treatment plan to help get you back on your feet.
+The aim of a running injury assessment is, firstly, to diagnose the injury and, secondly, try to establish what factors may have caused the injury to occur in the first place.
+Using a combination of history taking, standard assessment tests and specialized equipment enables me to get an accurate diagnosis so I can come up with the best treatment plan to help get you back on your feet.
 Here are some of the methods I use when assessing your injury problem.

 I want to find out what may have caused your injury problem in the first place.
 Is it due to overtraining, a recurrence of an old injury, or something else in your medical history?
 In order to do that I need to spend time asking questions about the circumstances of your injury problem, your medical history, your training plan for any sports you are involved in and any history of previous injury.
 Knowing this important information enables me to put the pieces of the puzzle together and work out what went wrong.